mateusproto/Real-Time-Bus-Tracker/README.md

 Real Time Bus Tracker

 **Description of the project:**
-Monitor the current position of a selected bus and track its movement on Mapbox
+Monitor the current position of a selected bus, from its origin address to its destination address.
+Track marker movement in Mapbox.

 **How to Run:**